Italy (Renaissance tradition); global practice · c. 1400s–present

 Sketch style is characterized by: construction lines visible, tonal hatching/shading, pencil-like textures, studied proportions, artistic refinement.
 This makes it ideal for concept art, architecture visuals, fashion illustration.

 Yes!
-Clearly lets you generate unlimited sketch SVG graphics with AI.
-Describe what you want, select the Sketch style, and get a unique vector graphic in seconds.
-All generated SVGs include commercial rights.
+Clearly lets you generate sketch SVG graphics with AI — describe what you want, select the Sketch style, and get a unique vector graphic in seconds.
+Preview free; $10 once unlocks a clean, watermark-free SVG with a commercial license — no subscription — or subscribe for unlimited generations and stealth (private) mode.

 Notable sketch artists include Leonardo da Vinci, Michelangelo, Rembrandt van Rijn, John Constable, Edgar Degas, Frank Gehry, Zaha Hadid.
 The sketch holds a unique position in art — it is simultaneously the most private and most revealing form of drawing.